Jimboiiii/NextJs_Project_Web/README.md

 Carl Entac – Developed and managed the posts and comments system, including CRUD operations and user interaction features.

 Mark Angelo Liray – Focused on frontend styling with TailwindCSS and implemented dynamic data visualizations using ApexCharts.

+Here’s an enhanced and more natural version of your description for a Human Generator feature list:

+◻️ Features

+User Directory with Map Integration: Fetches and displays user profiles from JSON Placeholder, complete with address pins on an interactive Leaflet map for easy geolocation.

+Role-Based Content Access: View posts and comments dynamically based on the user's role.
+Admins see everything; regular users get limited access.